shift-left-test/hosta/README.md

 # - PROPERTIES: Specifies additional properties to be set on all discovered tests
 ```

-### Adding an Executable as Tests with CTest by Scanning Source Code for Google Test Macros
+### Adding an Executable as Tests with CTest for Google Test Macros

 To automatically add an executable target as tests with CTest by scanning the source code for Google test macros, use the `gtest_add_host_tests` function: